fermmm/group-date/README.md

 That's all.
 To run the project keep reading.

-## Running the project in local (in case you are going to modify the project)
+## Running the project on your computer or server

 Linux / MacOS: Start a local development server with automatic restart